wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: originals from converted resizes were not deleted during attachment removal
 * fixed: WebP versions of retina 2x images were not renamed properly
 * fixed: Unoptimized images displays an empty table for zero images to optimize
+* updated: translations for Portuguese, Romanian, and Polish

 = 2.2.2 =
 * fixed: previous fix for deleting webp images was not working properly